 This journey led me to write Dying to Thriving because stories like this deserve to be told.
 Deserve to give hope.

 Healing isn’t always flashy.
-Sometimes it’s broth.
-Sometimes it’s fatty meat.
-Sometimes it’s the kind of faith that refuses to blink in the face of impossible odds.
+Sometimes it’s broth, sometimes it’s fatty meat, and sometimes it’s the kind of faith that refuses to blink in the face of impossible odds.

 The odds said my daughter wouldn’t make it.
 Instead, she lived.
 And she’s just getting started.